saurabhkumar9901/medical-o1-sft/README.md

 ## API Keys 🔑

 Ensure you have valid **Google API keys** for Geolocation, Places, and Distance Matrix services.
-Store them securely in an environment variable or a `.env` file.
+You can ask the owner of this Github repo for the API keys.

 ## License 📜